SEC mulls GameStop, AMC ‘gamification’ crackdown with regulatory layer

 AMC CEO TAKES TO TWITTER TO UNDERSTAND HIS RETAIL INVESTORS

-But SEC chair Gary Gensler is worried these stocks are too easy to trade on Robinhood and elsewhere—and that investors could be setting themselves up for massive losses.
+But SEC Chair Gary Gensler is worried these stocks are too easy to trade on Robinhood and elsewhere — and that investors could be setting themselves up for massive losses.

 ROBINHOOD FATTENS UP BOARD AHEAD OF IPO